 Presentation of Items of Other Comprehensive Income (Amendments to PAS 1, Presentation of Financial Statements).
-The amendments: (a) require that an entity presents separately the items of other comprehensive income that would be reclassified to profit or loss in the future, if certain conditions are met, from those that would never be reclassified to profit or loss; (b) do not change the existing option to present profit or loss and other comprehensive income in two statements; and (c) change the title of the consolidated statements of comprehensive income to consolidated statements of profit or loss and other comprehensive income.
+The amendments: (a) require that an entity presents separately the items of other comprehensive income that would be reclassified to profit or loss in the future, if certain conditions are met, from those that would never be reclassified to profit or loss; (b) do not change the existing option to present profit or loss and other comprehensive income in two statements; and (c) change the title of the consolidated statements of comprehensive income.
 However, an entity is still allowed to use other titles.
 The amendments do not address which items are presented in other comprehensive income or which items need to be reclassified.
 The requirements of other PFRS continue to apply in this regard.